 - Marrow is high in healthy fats and is good for promoting a longer lasting "full" feeling after eating.

 Not all bones are equal!
-To get the best possible health benefits out of your bones, choose bones that have a higher amount of marrow and are from animals that are raised humanely and organically.
+Knowing how to roast bones properly can maximize the health benefits.
+It’s also important choose bones that have a higher amount of marrow and are from animals that are raised humanely and organically.

-How To Roast Bones for Broth or Stock
+How To Roast Bones for Bone Broth or Stock

 - Preheat your oven to 425°F.

-- Place bones in a heavy bottomed deep roasting pan, or on a parchment paper lined sheet pan and roast in the oven for 30-40 minutes.
-You want them to have a darker color to them, but not have any of the residual meat be burnt.
+- Place bones in a heavy bottomed deep roasting pan, or on a parchment paper lined baking sheet and roast in the oven for 30-40 minutes.
+You want the bones to be a darker color but not burn any residual meat.

 - If desired: remove the bones from the oven, brush them with tomato paste and return them to the oven for an additional 10 minutes.*

 How to Roast Bones for Marrow

 When it comes to eating marrow, the best bones for the job come from beef or veal.
 You can get marrow bones pretty easily from your butcher (and usually very cheap) and they can leave them whole or cut them in half.
 Either will work wonderfully, but if you get the split bones your cooking time may vary some depending on how thick they are.
 This does make it easier to get the marrow out, however!

 - Preheat oven to 450 degrees.